Masfets/pendoo-docs/Writerside/topics/starter.md

 ### Branding and customisation :genie: {id="branding-and-customisation"}
 Set your brand elements, starting with your logo, to determine how the Pendoo checkout appears to your customers.
-You can even use your domain as a Pendoo subdomain, making it clear to your customers that mobile self-checkout is an extension of your company's shopping experience. <br>
+You can even use your domain as a Pendoo subdomain, making it clear to your customers that mobile self-checkout is an extension of your company's shopping experience. <br/>

 As we continue to develop our product, more customisation options will become available.
 <warning>To enable this feature, a premium plan may be required.</warning>